How to Do Animal Rights - And Win the War on Animals

 • The right to reproduce (ie pass on their genes to the next generation).

-• The right to chose their own lifestyle (eg not be coerced into experiments or used as entertainment).
+• The right to choose their own lifestyle (eg not be coerced into experiments or used as entertainment).

 • The right to live free from human induced harm (eg hunger, thirst, molestation, fear, distress, pain, injury or disease).

 • If you believe animals have such rights then you would have a doubtful basis for exploiting animals.
 You would have a moral duty to support those rights and would be morally corrupt if you did not.
 If animals have these rights, how could you justify, say, eating animals, using them for sport or keeping them in zoos?
-In practical terms you would have to live your life accordingly, such as become a vegetarian or vegan.
+Adopting this attitude in practical terms means that you would have to live your life accordingly, such as become a vegetarian or vegan.

-As for the actuality of giving rights to animals there are three fundamental positions: abuse, welfare and liberation.
+As for the actuality of giving rights to animals you could say there are three fundamental positions:

 1. Abuse: animals have no moral status.